aws/aws-cdk/packages/aws-cdk/test/integ/cli/README.md

 ## Adding tests

-Older tests were written in bash; new tests should be written in TypeScript/Jest, that is much more comfortable to write in.

 Even though tests are now written in TypeScript, this does not conceptually change their SUT!
 They are still testing the CLI via running it as a subprocess, they are NOT reaching directly into the CLI